Ministry of Agriculture

 - monitor temperature during blossom

 - consider Apogee for shoot blight suppression in blocks at risk of fire blight.
 Must be applied early.
-Will reduce shoot growth due to growth regulator effect.

 - scout for and remove strikes at regular intervals